riklomas/quicksearch/README.md

 *	**bind**
 	Event that the trigger is tied to
 *	**removeDiacritics**
-	Remove diascritics from the search input.
+	Remove diacritics from the search input.
 Defaults to false.
 *	**minValLength**
 	Establish a minimum length that the search value must have in order to perform the search.
 Defaults to 0.
 *	**onBefore**